ItemConsulting/feature-toggle-lib/README.md

 [![](https://repo.itemtest.no/api/badge/latest/releases/no/item/lib-xp-feature-toggle)](https://repo.itemtest.no/#/releases/no/item/lib-xp-feature-toggle)

 > [!TIP]
-> We recommend that you use the [Feature Toggle App](https://github.com/ItemConsulting/feature-toggle-app) to toggle
-> feature flags instead of using this library to do it programmatically.
+> We recommend that you use the "Feature Toggle" App to toggle feature flags instead of using this library to do it programmatically.

 ## Installation